dart-lang/dart-pad/pkgs/dartpad_ui/README.md

 configure the `flutter run` web server to pass CORS headers for `AssetManifest.json`, `FontManifest.json`, and other resources.

-## How to connect to locally run backend
+## How to connect to local backend

 1. In the directory `pkgs/dart_services` run: